Learning to manage people is a big job and takes a long time. Line management is a skill and one that needs to be developed.

 You are now in the spotlight far more than you ever were previously.

-Whether you like it or not your team will be watching how you act and dress.
+Whether you like it or not your team will be watching how you act and dress, how you carry yourself and how you communicate in meetings.

 You are a leader and a representative for your team in the wider organisation.